wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 *Presented by* Word of Warning + Manchester School of Theatre

 Eight very different artists come together to hothouse ideas over the course of one weekend… confessions, tarot, border crossings, pin-pricking, unmade recipes, endurance, space exploration, and horror films will all be in the mix.

-We invite you to join us on for an informal sharing of this work before the artists embark on a path of shared exploration.
+We invite you to join us on for an informal sharing of this work on **Friday 24 May**, before the artists embark on a path of shared exploration…

 #### Artists
 Ash&nbsp;Cox&nbsp;· chris&nbsp;brown&nbsp;· E.M.&nbsp;Parry&nbsp;· Heather&nbsp;Alice&nbsp;· ITZATNA&nbsp;· Jamil&nbsp;Keating&nbsp;· Kelvin&nbsp;Atmadibrata&nbsp;· Lauren&nbsp;Greer<br><small><i>Participating artists subject to change.</i></small>

 #### Details
-Entry: FREE, there's no need to book… turn up at any time, come and go as you please.
+Entry: FREE, there's no need to book… come and go as you please.

+Times: Friday 24 May 2024, 5pm to 7pm (turn up at any time).
+*NB* with artists located in multiple spaces, and some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.

-Times: Friday 24 May 2024, 5pm-7pm<br>Location: <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">Grosvenor East Studio Theatre (GF.11)</a>, Manchester Metropolitan University, Cavendish St, Manchester, M15 6BG
+Location: <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">Grosvenor East Studio Theatre (GF.11)</a>, Manchester Metropolitan University, Cavendish St, Manchester, M15 6BG

 #### Access
-Age Advisory: 16+ (parent/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: eight Live Art / performance works with varied content.<br>Queries: please email [hÅb](/hab) <mailto:info@habmcr.org>
+Age Advisory: 16+ (parent/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: eight Live Art & performance works with varied content.<br>Queries: please contact [Word of Warning](/) via <mailto:info@habmcr.org>

 #### About
 Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at [Emergency](/hab/emergency) — usually presenting a show the following May.
 This year we're doing things a little differently — Works Ahead: Radiator invites a group of artists to an incubator weekend, exploring their own Live Art practice.
 What may come of it — nobody knows… but join us here on the first step of the journey.